 Pan fried scallops are lightly cooked, so it’s important that the shellfish is fresh.
 Here’s how to buy scallops:

-• Check the color: Ensure they are not pure white but beige–or even creamy pink or orange.
+• Look for beige scallops (not pure white)–or even creamy pink or orange.
 Orange scallops are female and tend to be richer and sweeter.
-Pure white, wet, and milky scallops are usually pumped with a chemical (sodium tripolyphosphate) which removes nutrients and color and allows scallops to be preserved for longer.
-You do not want these.
-Fresh, unprocessed scallops should have a beige tinge, translucent, moist sheen, and fresh sea smell.
+Pure white scallops are usually contain sodium tripolyphosphate, which removes allows scallops to be preserved for longer.

 • Check the date: We all know that buying fresh is the ultimate luxury–ideally straight off the boat!
 That would be nice, but most of us need to instead check the harvest date.

-Depending on where you live and what your local fish market looks like, frozen scallops can sometimes be superior in quality as they are flash-frozen immediately after harvest.
+• Are frozen scallops okay?
+Depending on where you live, frozen scallops can be superior in quality as they are flash-frozen immediately after harvest.
 Simply thaw frozen scallops in the refrigerator, then dry well before cooking.

 What to Serve with Pan Seared Scallops